Impact of Heterogeneity on Scalar Flux Variance Relations Across Diverse Ecosystems: Introduction

 where $\lambda_1$, $\lambda_2$, $\lambda_3$ are the eigenvalues of the normalized anisotropy tensor $b_{ij}$ sorted from largest to smallest.
 Previous work mostly focuses on the invariant $y_b$, with small values indicating very anisotropic turbulence in one or two components and larger values (up to a maximum of $y_b=\sqrt{3}/2$) indicating isotropic turbulence.
 When $x_b$ is small, this indicates primarily two component turbulence and when it is large, turbulence is primarily one component where a single eigenvalue dominates over the others.
 By leveraging $y_b$, \citeA{stiperski_generalizing_2023} and \citeA{waterman_evaluating_2025} were able to produce modified scalings with significant improvement over traditional MOST, where instead of a function $\Phi$ as in equation \eqref{eq:phi_eq}, new curves are fitted with

+where the constants in traditional MOST relations were shown to be functions of $y_b$.
 These modified curves saw improvement in the scaling of the velocity variances on the order of $40\%$.
 While modified curves have been produced for temperature variance, work has yet to relate turbulence anisotropy to water vapor or carbon dioxide scaling.

-While it is less clear than for spatial heterogeneity or for temporal heterogeneity how anisotropy would affect the variance budget in equation \eqref{eq:var_budget}, anisotropy would certainly have an effect on the turbulent production terms, as the Reynolds stress components appear in the budget for the scalar fluxes \cite{stull_mean_1988}.
+It is relatively clear how spatial heterogeneity or temporal heterogeneity would affect the variance budget in equation \eqref{eq:var_budget}.
+While for turbulence anisotropy it is less straightforward, anisotropy would certainly have an effect on the turbulent production terms, as the Reynolds stress components appear in the budget for the scalar fluxes \cite{stull_mean_1988}.
 For the velocity variance, anisotropy has a clear connection to the turbulent transport term, and is indeed often leveraged for the closure of this term, although it is not obvious that this would extend readily to the scalars.
 Rigorous theory is still lacking connecting anisotropy directly to the scalar variance budget, however as others and this manuscript reveals, there are certainly relevant correlations, theory and relationships that can be surmised \cite{stiperski_generalizing_2023,waterman_evaluating_2025}.

 The third form of heterogeneity we explore in this work is stationarity, or the temporal heterogeneity of turbulence statistics.
 Non-stationarity is directly connected to the storage term in equation \eqref{eq:var_budget}, which is assumed to equal zero for traditional MOST.
 Studies consistently show higher error and elevated $\Phi$ values under non-stationary conditions, due to both changing mean values over longer periods, as well as highly intermittent flows \cite{babic_fluxvariance_2016,mahrt_non-stationary_2020,detto_scaling_2010,falocchi_refinement_2018,waterman_examining_2022,lee_influence_2009,zahn_relaxed_2023}.There are a number of metrics for stationarity, which can have significant differences in their performance when used to filter data for non-stationary conditions \cite{babic_fluxvariance_2016}.
 It is very common to use one, or multiple, of these metrics to remove non-stationary data to achieve agreement with MOST assumptions.
 One such metric, which will be used in this study, is the test described in \citeA{foken_tools_1996}: